makersacademy/airport_challenge/README.md

 When writing the classes for the task I sorted the user stories into objects and actions.
 I then a imagined how I wanted my interface to look and wrote an rspec test.
 I ran rspec and corrected all errors until green.

 Below are some further notes of what I spent most time questioning for each step.
-They double as areas I need to better understand  and as actionable points for if I were to work more on the project.
+They double as areas I need to better understand  and as actionable points for further work on the project.

 Task
 -----